SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Pods stuck in CrashLoopBackoff, Failed or Not Ready

+Pods stuck in CrashLoopBackoff, or Failed, or Running but not Ready "active" state, usually indicate an issue with available Kubernetes node resources or with the container OS or the event broker process start.

+* Try to understand the reason following earlier hints in this section.
-Pods stuck in CrashLoopBackoff, or Failed, or Running but not Ready "active" state, usually indicate an issue at the container OS or the event broker process start.
-Try to delete and then recreate the deployment - if needed, remove related PVCs as they would mount volumes with existing, possibly outdated or incompatible database - and watch the [logs](#viewing-logs) and [events](#viewing-events) from the beginning.
+* Try to recreate the issue by deleting and then reinstalling the deployment - ensure to remove related PVCs if applicable as they would mount volumes with existing, possibly outdated or incompatible database - and watch the [logs](#viewing-logs) and [events](#viewing-events) from the beginning.
 Look for ERROR messages preceded by information that may reveal the issue.
-Also try to check [logs from the previously terminated container](#viewing-logs).

 #### No Pods listed